wolfrieder/http-response-classifier/README.md

 If the LightGBM import throws this error message:
 `AttributeError: module 'pandas.core.strings' has no attribute 'StringMethods'` then you should update `dask` and `dependencies`.
-The problem is described [here](https://github.com/microsoft/LightGBM/issues/5739) and is caused by the recent release of `pandas` version 2.
+The problem is described [here](https://github.com/microsoft/LightGBM/issues/5739) and is related to the recent release of `pandas` version 2.